by Brooke Swearingen, M.D. and Beverly M.K. Biller, M.D.

 17. Who will take care of me in the hospital and afterward?

-At a major pituitary center, such as the Neuroendocrine Clinical Center at Massachusetts General Hospital, you will be managed by a team of physicians.
+At a major pituitary center, such as the Neuroendocrine and Pituitary Tumor Clinical Center at Massachusetts General Hospital, you will be managed by a team of physicians.
 This includes your neurosurgeon, a staff neuroendocrinologist and the residents, fellows and nurses who work with them.
 The team will follow you until you are returned to the care of your local endocrinologist and primary care physician.
 Endocrine follow-up is very important, to determine whether replacement of any of the hormones controlled by the pituitary (cortisol, thyroxine, estrogen/testosterone, growth hormone or vasopressin) is needed, as well as to adjust cortisol replacement until it is no longer needed.

 18.What is the chance of the Cushing's disease coming back?

 The chance of recurrence is small: only 5-10%.
 You should see an endocrinologist on a regular basis and more frequently if you have any concerns that the Cushing's disease might be returning.